Laminad/passhashgen/README.md

 ```

 # Installation
 This script can be run standalone as long as the dependencies are installed.
 Pyinstaller can also be used to create binary/executable file to run.
-I recommend using pyinstaller as it is easier to use in aliases, it will validate dependencies, and the executable/binary will be more performant.
+I recommend using pyinstaller as it is easier to use binaries/executables in aliases, pyinstaller will validate dependencies, and the resulting executable/binary will be more performant than the .py file.

 ### Dependencies
 Pyinstaller should validate the dependencies, but if you have issues these are the python libraries used.
 Most are builtin, so they will already be part of a typically python3 installation.